 What you should do if your home has been vandalized

-If your home has been vandalized, treat it as you would any peril.
+Instead, just treat the situation as you would any other time your house is damaged by a peril.
 File a claim with your insurer, and they’ll send someone out to assess the damage, validate your claim, and estimate a payment.